 Best movies & TV Shows like Dad's Army: The Lost Episodes

 A unique, carefully handpicked, selection of the best movies like Dad's Army: The Lost Episodes Starring Mathew Horne, Kevin McNally, Kevin Eldon, Timothy West, and more.
-If you liked Dad's Army: The Lost Episodes then you may also like: The Victors, The Way Ahead, When Trumpets Fade, On the Great White Trail, Dad's Army and many more popular movies featured on this list.
+If you liked Dad's Army: The Lost Episodes then you may also like: The Victors, When Trumpets Fade, On the Great White Trail, Dad's Army, Dad's Army and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Dad’s Army is Britain’s favourite sitcom but 3 of the original 80 episodes have been lost.
 Now, using the original scripts by Jimmy Perry and David Croft, those three episodes have been recreated as faithfully as possible and come to the screen for the first time since 1969.
 The brilliant new cast includes Kevin McNally as Captain Mainwaring, Robert Bathurst as Sergeant Wilson, Kevin Eldon as Lance Corporal Jones, David Hayman as Private Frazer, Mathew Horne as Private Walker, Timothy West as Private Godfrey and Tom Rosenthal as Private Pike.